Rebecca Lim

-Early life and education
+Early life

-Lim was born on 26 September 1986 and is the second among three children in a Hokkien family.

-She studied at CHIJ Saint Nicholas Girls' School for her pre-school, primary, and secondary education, followed by Victoria Junior College and Singapore Management University (SMU) for her tertiary education.
+Lim was born on 26 September 1986 in Singapore and is the second among three children in a Hokkien family.
+Lim was educated at CHIJ Saint Nicholas Girls' School and Victoria Junior College before graduating from the Singapore Management University with a Bachelor of Accountancy and Bachelor of Laws degrees.

-Lim participated in the Miss Singapore Universe pageant while studying for a degree in Accountancy, majoring in Law at Singapore Management University.
+While studying at the Singapore Management University, Lim participated in the Miss Singapore Universe pageant.
 She was awarded the Miss Photogenic title, and not long after, she was spotted as a talent and signed on as a part-time actress with Mediacorp.
 She made the transition to being a full-time actress after her graduation.